supriya-project/supriya/supriya/docs/source/index.rst

 Please note: this project is still under **heavy** development, is **not** yet stable, and is **not** intended for deployment in the field.

-Sends compliments or complaints to josiah.oberholtzer@gmail.com, or register an issue at https://github.com/Pulgama/supriya/issues.
+Send compliments or complaints to josiah.oberholtzer@gmail.com, or register an issue at https://github.com/Pulgama/supriya/issues.

 Basta.